michaelpeterswa/AdExaminer/README.md

 # AdExaminer
-AdExaminer Version 0.0.1 - A chrome extension for examining Google AdSense Advertisements
+AdExaminer Version 0.0.1 - A chrome extension for examining Google AdSense Advertisements.

 > Program that examines why a specific AdSense ad was shown to the user.